openharmony/docs/en/application-dev/reference/apis/js-apis-net-connection.md

 hasDefaultNet(callback: AsyncCallback\<boolean>): void

 Checks whether the default data network is activated.
 This API uses an asynchronous callback to return the result.
-The default network priority is as follows: Ethernet > Wi-Fi > cellular.
-When only one network is connected, it is treated as the default data network.
+You can use [getDefaultNet](#connectiongetdefaultnet) to obtain the default data network, if any.

 **Required permission**: ohos.permission.GET_NETWORK_INFO